List of mayors of Detroit

-This is a list of mayors of Detroit, Michigan.
-See History of Detroit, Michigan, for more information about the history of the incorporation of the city.
+This is a list of mayors of Detroit, in the U.S. state of Michigan.
 The current mayor is Mike Duggan, who was sworn into office on January 1, 2014.

 History of Detroit's executive authority

 During the earliest part of its history, Detroit was a military outpost, and executive authority was wielded by first French, then British military commandants.
 Soon after the Detroit area was taken over by American forces, civil authority became more prominent, and executive authority was placed in the hands of a series of appointed officials, elected boards, and elected officials.
 This included a brief stint in 1806–1809 with a largely ceremonial mayor.

 Detroit's current strong mayor system dates from the city's 1824 charter.
 From 1824 to 1857, mayors were elected to terms of one year; from 1858 to 1953 the term was increased to two years, and after 1953 mayoral terms were four years.